utsecnet/PAW/xx - Windows Firewall with Advanced Security and IPSec Domain Isolation/README.md

 ### Regarding Domain Controllers
 It is important to know that IPSec rules can be configured to *require inbound/outbound authentication* or *request inbound/outbound authentication*.
 If you require authentication on the domain controllers, you will most likely kill all network traffic to and from devices that are not joined to the domain.
 Don't do this.
 Ensure any policy that is set on the domain controllers is configured to *request inbound/outbound authentication* only.

-### Regarding Require vs. Request
+### Regarding Require vs. Request (on domain clients, member servers & workstations)
 Due to the nature of how machines refresh group policy (randomly at 90-120 minuted intervals) it is recommended that you set all your policies to request inbound and outbound authentication first.
-If you set it to require first, it will be likely that machines will not have received the update and authentication will fail authentication, effectively stopping network traffic.
+If you set it to require first, it will be likely that machines will not have received the update and authentication will fail, effectively stopping network traffic.
 Only after you have confirmed all machines are authenticating correctly, set the policies to require.

 Consider Require inbound and request outbound.
 If you set it to require inbound and outbound, you wont be able to do much if you take your PAW off the corporate network.
+In this case you could set require inbound and outbount on only the domain profile then request outbound on public/private profiles.
+However, we will not be covering this in this guide.

 ## Firewall IPSec Policies on Domain Controllers